Cumulocity-IoT/cumulocity-opcua-gateway-solution/README.md

 # OPC Server and Gateway

-This solutin creates a sample OPCServer including the required gates to connect the OPC server to cumulocity.
+This solution creates a sample OPCServer including the required gateway to connect the OPC server to Cumulocity.
 See as well: [OPC UA Agent Cumulocity](https://cumulocity.com/guides/10.7.0-beta/protocol-integration/opcua)

 # Edit application-tenant.yaml and adapt the baseUrl and the tenantId: